urbantechgirl/hashnode/cl3ei453j01rur1nv9z4jcfh1.md

 ```
 import "https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol";
 ```
 This line imports the ERC-20 token standard from OpenZeppelin (OZ).
 OZ is an Ethereum security company.
-Whenever implementing a smart contract which needs to comply with a standard, try to find an OZ reference implementation rather than rewriting the entire standard from scratch.
 You can look at the implementation of ERC-20 standard contract if you want by following the link - https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol
 ```
 contract ZQToken is ERC20
 ```
 This specifies a new contract, named ZQToken, in our Solidity file.
-Also, it says that this contract is an instance of ERC20.
 ERC20 in this case refers to the standard contract we imported from OpenZeppelin.
 ```
 {
     constructor(string memory _name, string memory _symbol) ERC20(_name, _symbol) {